Yokhan3000/jenkins-git/README.md

 # jenkins-git
-A simple project to test jenkins git integration
+A simple project to test Jenkins git integration
 And it should be triggered by any change